Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Background and related work

-\paragraph{Annotator polarization} There are multiple competing formulations for polarization.
+There are multiple competing formulations for polarization.
 One of these approaches~\cite{akhtar_2019} utilizes $\chi^2$ to estimate in-group vs out-group variance, but still necessitates traditional agreement metrics for analysis.
 Others attempt to solve this problem by framing disagreement as a cluster identification problem, applying either parametric~\cite{checco_2017}, or non-parametric~\cite{pavlopoulos-likas-2024, Mignemi2024} approaches to the annotation histograms.

-This formulation, besides being appropriate for imbalanced groups, also enables metrics based on polarization to work with multi-label annotations, since we are no longer comparing individual annotations against those of other annotators, but rather each annotator's histograms (see \S\ref{ssec:methodology:problem}).
-We use a non-parametric, normalized and intuitive approach~\cite{pavlopoulos-likas-2024} as the basis for our metric.
+For our work, we use a non-parametric polarization metric, \ac{ndfu}, which has been shown to correlate better with human judgment of disagreement than established metrics \citep{pavlopoulos-likas-2024}. \ac{ndfu} takes values in the range $[0,1]$, where values close to $0$ indicate little or no polarization (i.e., opinions are concentrated around a single mode), while values close to $1$ indicate strong polarization with multiple distinct peaks.
+The metric is defined as follows:

+where, $X$ denotes the set of annotations, $f_i$ the relative frequency of the $i$-th annotation (e.g., the frequency of \texttt{2} in a scale of 1--5), and $m$ the histogram peak.
+Intuitively, \ac{ndfu} measures how prominent secondary peaks are compared to the main peak (see Fig.~\ref{fig:ndfu_combined} for an example).